 - Environmental services

-AWES was created by visionary government leadership to build essential skills capacity for Alberta.
+AWES was created by visionary leadership to build essential skills capacity for Alberta.
 We have enduring partnerships with government organizations, collaborating to address the most pressing workforce learning needs.
 AWES has been funded by both provincial and federal government departments, including:

 - Employment and Social Development Canada, Office of Literacy and Essential Skills